plain-solutions-gmbh/kirby-form-block-suite/README.md

 [See also the other plugins](https://license.microman.ch/)

+Enter your license key in your config file: `'microman.formblock.license' => "[your-key]"`

-> If you have trouble with your license, check *Troubleshooting* at the end of this documentation.
+> If you have trouble with your license, check [Troubleshooting](#troubleshooting) at the end of this documentation.

 **Important migration information!**